Page Contents

 How do I choose an Talking Therapies provider that’s right for me?

-There are currently four Talking Therapies providers in Derbyshire accepting new referrals.
-People who are registered with a Derbyshire GP practice can choose from any of these services.
+There are currently two Talking Therapies providers in Derbyshire accepting new referrals.
+People who are registered with a Derbyshire GP practice can choose from either of these services.

 Referrals will be accepted from people aged over 18 years old, although people aged between 16 and 18 will be accepted if they are assessed as benefiting from the service.